Code-Verification Techniques for Hypersonic Reacting Flows in Thermochemical Nonequilibrium: Acknowledgments

 \section{Acknowledgments}

-The authors thank Derek Dinzl, Travis Fisher, Micah Howard, and Ross Wagnild, for their valuable assistance with \sparc{} and the underlying models and properties.
+The authors thank Derek Dinzl, Travis Fisher, Micah Howard, and Ross Wagnild for their valuable assistance with \sparc{} and the underlying models and properties, as well as Neil Matula for his insightful feedback.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.

 {Appendix \Alph{section}} {A\arabic{table}}